 Figure 1: Capillary Bridge Model.
-The hairy pad system comprises of an array of rigid cylindrical hairs fixed to a cylindrical pad of diameters Dh and Dp respectively.
-Tip of each hair has an adhesive fluid forming a capillary bridge with the substrate.
-Hairy pad makes contact with a substrate in three ways: 1) Air, where the adhesive fluid bridges are surrounded by air; 2) Underwater: Wet, where the adhesive fluid bridges are surrounded by water; 3) Underwater: Bubble, where part of the adhesive fluid bridges are inside the bubble while others are outside in water.
+The hairy pad system comprises of a cylindrical pad of diameter Dp acting as support for an array of rigid cylindrical hairs with diameters Dh.
+Tip of each hair carries an adhesive fluid forming a capillary bridge with the substrate.
+This hairy pad makes contact with a substrate in three ways: 1) Air, where the adhesive fluid bridges are surrounded by air; 2) Underwater: Wet, where the adhesive fluid bridges are fully surrounded by water; 3) Underwater: Bubble, where part of the adhesive fluid bridges are inside the bubble while others are outside in water.
 Adhesive fluid size scales with Dh according to the fluid size parameter φf.
 The bubble size scales with Dpaccording to the bubble size parameter φb.
 Total hair area fraction (α) and aspect ratio ( L/Dh) are fixed.
 Net force is calculated from capillary contributions due to all adhesive fluid bridges and the bubble

 Simulation Method

 Capillary force due to a single adhesive fluid or bubble bridge is calculated by performing simulations in Surface Evolver16, similar to the method described in De Souza et. al.17.
 A simple cubic geometry mimicking the liquid bridge of constant volume V is defined as the initial condition with an interfacial tension γ with the surrounding medium.
 The boundary conditions are set corresponding to a pinned contact line of diameter D on the top face and constant interfacial tension with the substrate on the bottom.
 Interfacial tension of fluidsubstrate is given by γcosθ, where θ is the contact angle of the fluid with the substrate.
 The liquid bridge spans a gap distance d between the top face and the substrate.
 All lengths are normalized relative to length s = (3V/4π)1/3.
 An appropriate geometry refinement routine is chosen to evolve the liquid bridge shape to its minimum energy state.
-The normalized total capillary force, F=f/γs, is the sum of the laplace pressure and surface tension contributions , where:
+The normalized total capillary force, F=f/γs, is the sum of the Laplace pressure and surface tension contributions , where:

 f = flaplace + fsurfacetension = ∆PlaplaceAbottom + 2πRbottomγ sinθ (4)

-Here, ΔPlaplacewhich is the Laplace pressure of the equilibrium liquid bridge, Abottom which is the contact area of the liquid bridge with the substrate at bottom and Rbottom which is the corresponding radius of contact are all obtained from the simulation output for an equilibrium surface.
+Here, ΔPlaplacewhich is the Laplace pressure of the equilibrium liquid bridge, Abottom which is the contact area of the liquid bridge with the substrate at bottom and Rbottom which is the corresponding radius of contact are all obtained from the simulation output for the equilibrium adhesive fluid liquid bridge shape.

-The gap distance d is varied by fixed steps and evolved each time to obtain force-distance curves for a particular choice of D and θ.
+The gap distance d is varied by fixed steps and the capillary force is calculated each time to obtain force-distance curves for a particular choice of D and θ.

 For the case of a bubble bridge, the same method is followed except the contact angle is now defined as the complementary value for convenience, since θwarelative to water is used to characterize the substrate wettability.